DameSmith6/DameSmith23/README.md

    *Created basic Yara rules to identify information based on both binary and textual patterns, such as hexadecimal and strings contained within a file

-   *Explored CTI lifecycle standards and frameworks
+   *Explored CTI lifecycle, standards and frameworks

    *Explored responsibilites of a tier 1 SOC analyst and the core function of a SOC